Jeep Check Engine Light Stays On

 - Catalytic Convert: Higher-mileage Jeeps are likely to have issues with emission control systems.
 In most cases, this is caused either by a worn catalytic converter or dirty O2 sensors.
 Pinpoint the root of the problem before replacing expensive parts.
 Codes: P0420 and P0430 – Catalyst Efficiency Below Threshold

-- EVAP Leak: A check engine light with a strong gas odor could indicate a leak within the EVAP system.
-Purge solenoid is the first thing to check for leaks and fuel ventilation lines.
+- EVAP Leak: A CEL with a strong gas odor could indicate a leak within the EVAP system.
+The purge solenoid is the first thing to check for leaks and fuel ventilation lines.
 Some models have a Leak Detection Pump, which can go bad.
 Codes: P0456 – small evap leaks, P1494 – Leak Detection Pump faulty or evap leak.

 - Transmission: Gearbox-related problems can trigger the check engine light, as well.
 You may be experiencing harsh shifting or being stuck in 2nd gear, called a limp mode.
 In most cases, replacing the transmission valve body fixes the problem.
 Fault Code: P0740